NREL/SOEP-QSS/README.md

 The perfect sync approach builds a direct connection from the output variable to its inputs in other FMUs.
 When the output variable has a requantization, discrete, or handler event, changing its quantized state, its connection variables update their state and do observer advances on their own observers.
 The connection variable is a proxy rather than holding its own trajectory and getting smooth token packet updates.
 The master simulation loop runs the FMU with the soonest next event time and each FMU simulation runs until it completes an event pass that changes an output variable.
 This approach assures that all the models are using the same representation for the connected variables so no accuracy loss should occur.
 It also allows inputs to generate entries to their output files at output variable event times.
 Perfect sync is enabled by using the `--perfect` option with connected FMU-ME models.

+### Binned-QSS

+Hybrid/DAE Modelica models do not obtain the performance benefit of a pure QSS solver applied to an ODE since event processing for each requantizing variable can trigger an expensive algebraic solution.
+We developed a Binned-QSS variant to address this situation.
+Binned-QSS requantizes a "bin" of variables with events near the top of the queue together, amortizing the overhead of the algebraic solution over more solution progress at the cost of requantizing some variables sooner than necessary.
+Efficient observer/observee container setup and pooled FMU calls are used to optimize the Binned-QSS performance.
+The Binned-QSS approach is consistent with recent research findings that show advancing the fast-changing variables separately (using otherwise traditional ODE solvers) can bring large performance gains to building models.
+The Binned-QSS goes beyond this research by exploiting QSS to dynamically identify the currently fast-changing variables, and has the potential for automatic, adaptive binning size/logic.

+#### Notes

+* Early performance experiments with Binned-QSS are promising, showing higher performance than pure QSS even for many ODE models.
+* LIQSS is not fully optimized in this first Binned-QSS implementation: this will be more practical when automatic differentiation becomes available.
+* The `--bin=`_SIZE_`:`_FRAC_`:`_AUTO_ option can be used to specify the bin size and min time step fraction for binning and whether to use automatic bin size optimization.
+* A simple automatic bin size optimizer was developed for use until more large-scale models can be run to refine the design.
+* The bin size optimizer considers CPU timing both to determine how often to compute a new recommended bin size and to compute the bin size.
+Since CPU timing varies with system load, the bin size optimizer causes some solution variation between runs.
+A fixed simulation time step specified by the user could be added to allow bin optimization without solution non-determinism but a good time step for this would need to be long enough for a CPU elapsed time that is long enough relative to the CPU clock resolution for robust solution "velocity" computation, which will depend on the system.

 ## FMU Support

 Models defined by FMUs following the FMI 2.0 API can be run by this QSS solver using QSS1 or QSS2 solvers.
 Discrete variables and zero crossing functions are supported.
 This is currently an initial/demonstration capability that cannot yet handle unit conversions (pure SI models are OK), or algebraic relationships.
 Some simple test model FMUs and a 50-variable room air thermal model have been simulated successfully.